 LONG ISLAND SOUND NATIONAL ESTUARY PROGRAM - The District is actively participating in the Long Island Sound National Estuary Program by attending meetings and providing water resource planning support and expertise.
 The Long Island Sound National Estuary Program and its partners have made significant strides in implementing the Long Island Sound Comprehensive Conservation and Management Plan, giving priority to reducing nutrient (nitrogen) loads, habitat restoration, public involvement and education, and water quality monitoring.

-SILVER JACKETS ICE JAM STUDY & OUTREACH - In January 2018, large ice jams formed in the Housatonic and Connecticut Rivers causing flooding in nearby communities.
+SILVER JACKETS ICE JAM STUDY & OUTREACH (1st & 2nd CDs) - In January 2018, large ice jams formed in the Housatonic and Connecticut Rivers causing flooding in nearby communities.
 Both the towns of Kent and Haddam declared a state of emergency due to the flooding.
 The Connecticut Silver Jackets team is dedicated to providing technical and outreach assistance relating to flood hazards statewide.
 The January 2018 ice jams raised many questions among state and local officials about ice jam mitigation and response.
 Through this project the Corps' Cold Regions Research and Engineering Laboratory, state and local officials will be able to increase their understanding of ice jam science and the causative mechanisms leading to their formation.
 The project proposal which consists of conducting five workshops and one webinar will provide greater understanding of ice jams, possible methods for mitigation and response.
+The CT Silver Jackets Team met on June 11, 2019 and final dates of the FY19 Ice Jam Flooding Study workshops will be confirmed in the near future.